Church-17/wapro/README.md

 WhatsApp Pro is a browser extension for add some useful feature or improvement in WhatsApp Web
 It's compatible with all browser chromium-based, like Chrome and Edge
 ## Features
-- Make the green darker when whatsApp Web is setted in dark mode
+- Make the green darker when WhatsApp Web is setted in dark mode
-- Enable WhasApp animation in initial home page
+- Enable WhatsApp animation in initial home page
 - Limit of height in the writing message area can be changed

 All modifies to the extension settings are saved in the browser storage, and these are live-apply in WhatsApp Web if this is open